 4. Faith: I'm Catholic and my faith is important to me.

 5. Trips: I like national parks, theme parks, road trips, and probably about anywhere to visit.
 I don't really travel all that much, but always enjoy when I do.

 6. Health: I keep trying to make myself be a little healthier with mixed effects.
 I jog some, have cut back a lot of pop, and have exercised some lately with a friend.
 On the flip side though, it's a chore to get myself to eat fruit or vegetables and my diet should improve.

 7. Finances: My goal is to get out of debt as quickly as possible and then never be in it again outside of maybe a house at some point.
 I planned on paying a lot back quickly after school and then proceeded to help out immediate family and a friend a lot for a few years in time of need (that's mostly over now and I've learned from it).
 I'm now finally making significantly more than I was and am paying almost double on my principal each month compared to what I am required.
 At my current rate, I could be done in 4 years (although I probably won't be able to maintain that, see below).

 8. Home: I know this will be a deal breaker for many so it's upfront.
 I am currently living with my parents and siblings.
-If I do get into a relationship that will be a big incentive to move out, but for right now, while it might making dating harder, I think it's the responsible choice.
+Tentatively, my plan is to move out early next year.
+If I do get into a relationship that will be a big incentive to stick to that.
+While it might making dating harder, I think this has been the responsible choice.
 I have helped out a lot here (financially and otherwise), am welcome, enjoy seeing my parents/younger siblings more, and being at home means paying down debt quicker.
 Given my belief that the economy is going to be extremely bad going forward, I think this is responsible short term choice even though I know it's not going to be perceived that way by a lot of people.